eml10n/l10ninfo/content/localization.md

 	$something1     $something2     $something3

+You should note translate these variables or placeholders.

 #### Don't translate everything in a front matter

 The [front matter](https://www.npmjs.com/package/front-matter) of a web page contains metadata about it.
 It is used to keep a set of parameters for the page.
 It is typically written as a set of keys and values in TOML, YML/YAML, or JSON.
 For example: